-- Near the end of The General's Daughter, Paul Brenner partially depresses the trigger on a Bouncing Betty mine that the Big Bad has set, but apparently not enough to detonate it.
-Then the Big Bad sets off the mine in an attempt to take Paul and Sarah with him, but only succeeds in killing himself.
+- Near the end of The General's Daughter, Paul Brenner partially depresses the trigger on a Bouncing Betty mine that the killer has set, but apparently not enough to detonate it.
+Then the killer sets off the mine in an attempt to take Paul and Sarah with him, but only succeeds in killing himself.

-- Averted in the fourth Rambo film.
+- Averted in Rambo IV.
 The mines never go click, they just explode.

 - Averted in the Dresden Files novel Blood Rites.
 Harry, Murphy and Kincaid are breaking into the lair of a scourge of Black Court vampires, and when they discover a landmine blocking their way, Harry suggests that they disarm it with the classic "nice big rock to hold the button down" trick.
 Kincaid, who unlike Harry is a professional weapons expert, comments that that's an excellent idea, assuming your enemies are using equipment from World War II.